 Infection is an invasion of the body by organisms that can cause disease.
 When bacteria invade a bone, it results in bone infection, also called osteomyelitis.
 The bacteria eat away at the bone and damage the local blood supply to that bone, which consequently prevents antibiotics from reaching the bacteria to neutralize it.

 What causes bone infection?

 Bone infection is most often caused by Staphylococcus bacteria.
-These are commonly referred to as a Staph infections.
+These are commonly referred to as Staph infections.
 Another name you may have heard is MRSA, which stands for methicillin-resistant Staphylococcus aureus infection.
 MRSA is caused by a particular bacteria that is resistant to many antibiotics.
 Bone infection occurs when the bacteria invade bone either through the bloodstream, from nearby infected tissue, or by contact with the outside environment—usually from an open fracture or surgery.
 While bone infections can also be caused by fungi, it is far less common.

 How is bone infection diagnosed?

 Bone infection can be difficult to diagnose.
 Doctors start with a physical exam and then may use blood tests, X-rays, CT scans, and MRIs.
 Tissue cultures and bone biopsies are helpful to identify the type of bacteria infecting the bone so the doctor can choose the most effective antibiotic to combat it.